superfly/docs/machines/index.html.md

 * [The engine](https://fly.io/blog/fly-machines/) behind the Fly.io platform: super-fast lightweight VMs that, once created, can be started and stopped at subsecond speeds.

-* [A REST API](chines/working-with-machines/) you can use for precise control over groups of machines to deploy and scale out applications.
+* [A REST API](/docs/machines/working-with-machines/) you can use for precise control over groups of Machines to deploy and scale out applications.

 <section class="warning icon">